Alpaca fiber

 Alpaca fleece is the natural fiber harvested from an alpaca.
 There are two different types of alpaca fleece.
 The most common fleece type comes from a Huacaya.
-Huacaya fiber grows and looks similar to sheep wool in that the animal looks "fluffy".
+Soft, spongy Huacaya fiber grows and looks similar to sheep wool in that the animal looks "fluffy".
 The second type of alpaca is Suri and makes up less than 10% of the South American alpaca population.
 Suri fiber is more similar to natural silk and hangs off the body in locks that have a dreadlock appearance.
 While both fibers can be used in the worsted milling process using light weight yarn or thread, Huacaya fiber can also be used in a woolen process and spun into various weight yarns.
-It is a soft, durable, luxurious and silky natural fiber.
+It is a soft, durable, luxurious, silky fiber.

 While huacaya fiber is similar to sheep's wool, it is warmer, not prickly, and has no lanolin, which makes it hypoallergenic.
 Alpaca fiber is naturally water-repellent and fire resistant.
-Huacaya, an alpaca that grows soft spongy fiber, has natural crimp, thus making a naturally elastic yarn well-suited for knitting.
+Huacaya fiber has natural crimp, thus making a naturally elastic yarn well-suited for knitting.
 Suri has no crimp and thus is a better fit for woven goods.
-The designer Armani has used Suri alpaca to fashion men's and women's suits.
+The designer Giorgio Armani has used Suri alpaca to fashion men's and women's suits.
 In the United States, groups of smaller alpaca breeders have banded together to create "fiber co-ops," to make the manufacture of alpaca fiber products less expensive.

 The preparing, carding, spinning, weaving and finishing process of alpaca is very similar to the process used for wool.